initqp/somd_tutorials/3.active_learning_2/README.md

 - 5000 to 10000 fs: the post-TS region;
 - 10000 to 14000 fs: the post-TS region without any biasing potential.

-Bearing this information in mind, we could randomly select 50 frames from each and use them as the initial training set.
+Bearing this information in mind, we could randomly select 75 frames from each stage and use them as the initial training set.
 This could be done by invoking the `make_sets.sh` script:

 `make_sets.sh`:
 ```bash